crossminer/maracas/docs/index.md

 1. Client methods invoking or overriding a method that is removed due to its parent type removal.
 2. Client methods invoking or overriding a method that is removed from an API type.
-3. Client methods invoking or overriding a supertype method through the `super` keyword.
+3. Client methods invoking a supertype method through the `super` keyword.
-4. Client methods invoking or overriding a supertype method without using the `super` keyword.
+4. Client methods invoking a supertype method without using the `super` keyword.
 5. Transitive detections affecting all subtypes are reported with the *Method Removed in Superclass* change.

 For example, there is a client type `client.C` with a method definition `mC()`, and an API type `api.A` with a method `mA()`.
 Assume `mC()` invokes `mA()`.
 If `mA()` is removed from `api.A`, then the following detection is reported: